Detroit

-Detroit (/dɪˈtrɔɪt/ dih-TROYT, /ˈdiːtrɔɪt/ DEE-troyt, French pronunciation: [detʁwa] ^{ⓘ}, literally "Strait") is the most populous city in the state of Michigan.
+Detroit (/dɪˈtrɔɪt/ dih-TROYT, /ˈdiːtrɔɪt/ DEE-troyt) (Note: From French Le Détroit /fr/, literally .) is the most populous city in the U.S. state of Michigan.
 It is situated on the bank of the Detroit River across from the Canadian city of Windsor, Ontario.
-It is the 26th-most populous city in the United States and the largest U.S. city on the Canada–United States border, with a population of 639,111 at the 2020 census.
+It is the 26th-most populous city in the United States and the largest U.S. city on the Canada–United States border, with a population of 639,111 at the 2020 census, and an estimated 2025 population of 649,095, its first population increase since 1950.
 The Metro Detroit area, at over 4.4 million people, is the 14th-largest metropolitan area in the nation and second-largest in the Midwest (after the Chicago metropolitan area).
-The county seat of Wayne County, Detroit is a significant cultural center known for its contributions to music, art, architecture and design, in addition to its historical automotive and industrial background.
+The county seat of Wayne County, Detroit is a significant cultural center known for its contributions to music, art, architecture, and design, in addition to its historical automotive and industrial background.

 In 1701, French explorers Antoine de la Mothe Cadillac and Alphonse de Tonty founded Fort Pontchartrain du Détroit.
 During the late 19th and early 20th centuries, it became an important industrial hub at the center of the Great Lakes region.
 The city's population rose to be the fourth-largest in the nation by 1920, with the expansion of the automotive industry in the early 20th century.
 One of its main features, the Detroit River, became the busiest commercial hub in the world.
 In the mid-20th century, Detroit entered a state of urban decay that has continued to the present, as a result of industrial restructuring, the loss of jobs in the auto industry, and rapid suburbanization.
 Since reaching a peak of 1.85 million at the 1950 census, Detroit's population has declined by more than 65 percent.
 In 2013, Detroit became the largest U.S. city to file for bankruptcy, but successfully exited in 2014.
-In 2024, the U.S. Census Bureau reported that Detroit's population grew for a second consecutive year and led population growth in Michigan for the first time since the 1950s.
+In 2025, the U.S. Census Bureau reported that Detroit's population grew for a second consecutive year and led population growth in Michigan for the first time since the 1950s.